dippynark/cluster-api-provider-kubernetes/README.md

 metadata:
   name: example
 spec:
-  # Change or remove for clusters that do not support LoadBalancer Service types
+  # Change for clusters that do not support LoadBalancer Service types
   controlPlaneServiceType: LoadBalancer
 ---
 kind: Cluster